http://www.ncbi.nlm.nih.gov/pubmed/24591501

 After 1.5 hours, HU-arrested cells should be like watermelons.

-Then wash with water once, resuspend with 500ul water, left at 4C.
+Then wash with water once, resuspend with 500ul water, l

 (20160405.
 Water arrested cells just like HU, so cells ).